 Pointing Dog Training and Mentoring

-Ability to STOP your dog in any situation.
+Ability to WHOA your dog in any situation is essential.

-Your dog will not move until you command a release.
+Your dog will not RELEASE/BREAK until a command is given.

-Turning 180 degrees away from danger or any situation.
-Leave it!
+LEAVE IT! turning 180 away from danger or any situation.

 A lot of time goes into working dogs on birds, getting them steady and confident.
 We train in different field conditions (tall grasses, upland terrain, etc.) to increase your dog’s confidence in finding, holding and standing on birds.